ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 ## How it works:

-Plug the remote device in to a rapberry or somehing else that will run the python script.
+Plug the remote device in to a raspberry or somehing else that will run the python script.
 And also your ae5900 mic plug and speaker output should be connected.
 Start mumble on your host / You might have to crossover Input and Output. run the python3 app.py browse your localhost:5000